The Maximal Rank Conjecture for Sections of Curves: Introduction

 \begin{conj}[Maximal Rank Conjecture] If $C$ is a general BN-curve and $m$ is a positive integer, then the restriction map

 is of maximal rank. \end{conj}

-\begin{rem} Since $H^1(\oo_C(m)) = 0$ for $m \geq 2$ when $C$ is a general BN-curve, the maximal rank conjecture would completely determine the Hilbert function of $C$. \end{rem}
+\begin{rem} Since $H^1(\oo_C(m)) = 0$ for $m \geq 2$ when $C$ is a general BN-curve, the Maximal Rank Conjecture completely determines the Hilbert function of $C$. \end{rem}

-In this paper, we prove that the general hyperplane section of a general BN-curve imposes the expected number of conditions on hypersurfaces of every degree, apart from a few counterexamples that occur for quadric hypersurfaces.
+In this paper, we study a related question for hyperplane sections.
+Namely, we prove that the general hyperplane section of a general union of BN-curves imposes the expected number of conditions on hypersurfaces of every degree, apart from a few counterexamples that occur for quadric hypersurfaces.
+Both the results and the techniques developed here play a critical role in the author's proof of the Maximal Rank Conjecture \cite{mrc}, as explained in \cite{over}.
 More precisely, we prove: